jingcjie/WDCableWUI/README.md

 *   **Network Speed Test**: Includes a tool to measure the transfer speed between your devices.
 *   **Modern Windows UI**: Built with the latest WinUI 3 framework for a clean and intuitive interface.

+## 📱 Android Version

+An Android version of WDCable is also available, allowing for cross-platform data transfer.
+You can find it here: [WDCable for Android](https://github.com/jingcjie/WDCable_flutter).

 ## 🚀 Getting Started

 To get started with WDCable for Windows, you can either build the project from the source or download the latest release.